sf-wdi-15/notes/week_10_data_structures_and_angular/day_01_algorithms/dawn_stacks_queues/README.md

    * Get the first value of a list
    * Random sample from a list

-* O(log n) - Divide and Conquer searches
+* O(log n) - Logarithmic Time (ex: Divide and Conquer searches)
    * Typical of algorithms that divide the input, then look at one of the sections
    * Searching sorted data

-* O(n) - Examples:
+* O(n) - Linear Time, Examples:
    * Sum an array
    * Find the max of an unsorted array
    * Traversal of a list (a linked list or an array) with n elements;

-* O(n log n) - Divide and pick a section for every piece of input
+* O(n log n) - Log-Linear Time (AKA "quasilinear")
+  * Divide and pick a section for every piece of input
   * Sorting with quicksort, merge sort, or another  reasonably fast sort.

-* O(n^2) - Examples:
+* O(n^2) - Quadratic Time, Examples:
 	* Finding duplicates in an unsorted list of n elements 	(implemented with two nested loops).
   * Insertion Sort
   * Selection Sort
   * Bubble Sort

+* O(2^n) - Exponential Time
-* O(2^n) - One new piece of data doubles the work is 2^n.
+  * When one new piece of data doubles the work, the formula is 2^n.
-  * Naive Fibonacci
+  * Naive Fibonacci (without pruning —— AKA, dynamic programming)

+* O(n!) - Factorial Time
-* O(n!) - List all combinations of a set, every possible subset.
+  * List all combinations of a set, every possible subset.
 Impossibly slow and hardly ever needed.
   * Naive traveling salesman

 ## Data Structures